bthomas279/Data-Dashboard/README.md

 # Data-Dashboard

 ## 📝 Introduction
-The goal of this project is to create a Dash App that visualizes data from the Montgomery County Crime Database.
+The goal of this project was to create a Dash App that visualizes data from the Montgomery County Crime Database.

 ---